Shilo/SD2-Caffeine-Mod/README.md

   - Standard Fph
   - Warp Fph
 - Feature: Setting to change how many decimal places show in stats (X.X isntead of X.X, ect).
-- Feature: Localize strings for easier access and future proofing.
 - Feature: Auto updater.
   - Check for updates on game start and when user clicks "Check For Updates" button in options window.
   - Check github releases and filter current SD2 version compatible versions.